 Round brackets can be used for grouping boolean operations, e.g. (True and False) or False applies the and operation first, and the result is used as the first value of the or operation - given False as result.
-In case no brackets are used, the application order is the following: first, all the not operation are applied, then all the and operations, and finally the remaining or operations - for instance, True and not False or False returns True since it is interpreted as (True and (not False)) or False.
+If there are no brackets, the application order proceeds as follows.
+First, one must execute all the not operation.
+Then, one must perform all the and operations.
+Finally, one must assess the remaining or operations.
+For instance, True and not False or False returns True since it is interpreted as (True and (not False)) or False.